kevinsalimi/DotnetStaticWebsite/wwwroot/data/posts/IOC.md

 }
 ```

-The IOC tends to invert the relation in a way that class `B` should no longer be created by class `A`.
+The IoC tends to invert the relation in a way that class `B` should no longer be created by class `A`.
 Let me recap some points from [the last post](https://silentexception.com/article/Dependency-injection-in-simple-words) and see what is wrong with this code.

 * First, class `A` strongly depends on class `B`, which indicates that `A` cannot protect itself from possible changes of `B`.
 * Second, tightly coupled code is impossible to unit test.

-### `IOC` as a cure
+### `IoC` as a cure
 To fix the problem, we should relieve the control of a class `A`.
 In short, we invert the control and give it to others to create a new instance of class `B` and pass it to class `A` through the constructor.
 ```csharp
 public class A